maxgrafik/Convert.novaextension/README.md

 # Convert

 Some handy converters for Nova:
+* Data URL encode/decode (i.e. embedded image files)
+* URL encode/decode
 * Base64 encode/decode
-* Base64 file encode/decode (e.g. embedded image files)
-* URL encode/decode
 * ASCII to Hex / Hex to ASCII
 * Number to Hex / Hex to Number
 * ASCII to binary / binary to ASCII
-* UNIX Timestamp to date
+* UNIX Timestamp to Date
 * Rot13 ... just for fun :)

 ## Usage
-Select some text in an editor window and choose the appropriate conversion from the *Editor > Convert* submenu.
+Select some text in an editor window and choose the appropriate conversion from the **Editor → Convert** submenu.

-To encode an image file, place the cursor where you want to insert the base64 string and choose *Editor > Convert > Base64 Encode File*.
+To encode an image file, place the cursor where you want to insert the data URL and choose **Editor → Convert → Encode File as Data URL**.

 ## Licenses